oasmobile/php-dynamodb-odm/README.md

     - map
 - **name**: the name of the DynamoDb attribute, if it's not the same as the property name.
 This value defaults to `null`, meaning the attribute key is the same as the property name.

+#### Partitioned Hash Key

+A partitioned hash key is an extension to fields used as hash key in queries.
+There are circumstances that you only want to query on a single value (or very few values) for that field.
+The nature of DynamoDB will only utilize a fraction of the read capacity assigned, and therefore limit your system performance.
+However, by using a partitioned hash key for that field, each value of the originial field will have a group of mapped values in the partitioned hash key field (default to 16).
+By querying those partitioned values parallelly (see [Multi Query](#by-using-multi-query-on-partitioned-hash-key)), your query performace should be significantly improved in this use case.

+We use _@PartitionedHashKey_ annotation to describe the partitioned hash key field.
+The supported attributes are:

+- **baseField**: the original field name
+- **hashField**: the field whose value is used as a hashing source
+- **size**: size of partition, default to 16

 #### Index

 When declaring different indexes, we can use the _@Index_ annotation to make the docblock more readable.
 An _@Index_ is composited with two keys:
 - **hash**: the hash key name
 - **range**: the range key name, leave empty if no range key for this index
+- **name**: the name of the index, leave empty if you would like ODM to automatically generate one for you. (**NOTE**: a primary index doesn't need a name)

 Below is the User class declaration when we add a global secondary index to it: